Ocean Spray (cooperative): History

 Ocean Spray completed expansion of the Wisconsin Rapids processing plant in September 2008.
 The addition doubles the facility size to 440000 sqft, making it the world's largest cranberry processing facility.
 With the addition, the plant will produce Craisins, in addition to currently produced juice concentrates.

 By the end of 2008, Ocean Spray had established new markets overseas.
 Australia, Britain, Canada, and Germany were among the most successful markets.
 Sales in Japan accounted for about five percent of its overseas sales.

 Starting in 2003, Ocean Spray had increased production of craisins.
 However, the surplus of cranberry juice concentrate soon hurt the market.
 To alleviate the surplus, the company began auctioning off the excess inventory in 2009.
 The low prices on these auctions set a base price for the market, resulting in independent growers filing a class-action lawsuit accusing them of price fixing.

 In the 2000s, the co-op set up cranberry bog displays in Las Vegas and Rockefeller Center in Manhattan.
 In 2010, it made a deal with Disney to set up a similar exhibit at Epcot.
-In 2014, Ocean Spray partnered with PespiCo International to manufacture and distribute cranberry drinks in Latin America.
+In 2014, Ocean Spray partnered with PepsiCo International to manufacture and distribute cranberry drinks in Latin America.

 In 2011, Ocean Spray announced it would close its bottling plant in Bordentown, New Jersey in favor of a new facility in Pennsylvania's Lehigh Valley.
 The plant ultimately closed in 2014 after 71 years of operation.
 That same year, a new 300,000-square-foot facility opened in Upper Macungie Township, which would handle about 40% of the company's North American volume of juice products.

 Throughout 2012, Ocean Spray contributed $387,100 to a $46 million political campaign known as "The Coalition Against The Costly Food Labeling Proposition, sponsored by Farmers and Food Producers".
 This organization was set up to oppose a California citizen's initiative, known as 2012 California Proposition 37, demanding mandatory labeling of foods containing genetically modified ingredients.

 By 2012, another glut of cranberries had formed.
 In order to find demand for their supply, Ocean Spray began pushing into China.
 The burgeoning Chinese market was hurt in 2018 when the United States' trade war with China resulted in 15% reciprocal tariffs on US goods, including dried cranberries.

 In 2019, Ocean Spray launched Lighthouse Innovation Incubator to develop new health and wellness products that the cooperative can market.
 The incubator has developed herbal tonics, a CBD sparkling water line, an edible gummy supplement, and water enhancers for dogs.

 In January 2020, Ocean Spray settled a class-action lawsuit that claimed its products were misleading in advertising that they do not contain artificial flavors, since they contain malic acid and/or fumaric acid.
 The company agreed to pay $5.4 million dollars to claimants.

 In February 2020, Ocean Spray dismissed its president and CEO, Bobby Chacko, for violating the company's harassment policy.
 In April, the company's cranberries were verified as 100% sustainable.